How to Plant a Raspberry Patch at Home

 Raspberry plants send up suckers every year.
 Simply sever the root from the parent plant, dig out the sucker, then plant it where you like.
 It’s best to get a nice long piece of root with the plant.

-Before you bring them home, give the parent patch a good once over to make sure they all look healthy and disease-free.
+Before you bring them home, give the plant roots a good once over to make sure they all look healthy and are free of fungal diseases.

 Bare Root vs. Potted Raspberries

-Raspberries can be purchased as bare root or in pots.
+Raspberries can be purchased as bare-root plants or in pots.
 The benefit of potted plants is they are more mature and developed.

-Bare Root raspberries will basically look like a little stick with a small chunk of root.
-If you are propagating raspberries from someone else, these would be considered bare root.
+Bare root raspberries will basically look like a little stick with a small chunk of root.
+If you are growing raspberries propagated from someone else’s plant, these would be considered bare root.

 Online I found the same potted plant for $32.
-Or you could buy three bare root plants for $23.
+Or you could buy twenty five bare root plants for $125.
+That is only $5 per plant!

 How to Plant a Raspberry Patch

-Clear away any grass and prepare the soil so it is loose and fluffy.
-Three feet is a pretty standard-width raspberry bed.
+Clear away any grass from the planting site, and prepare the soil so it is loose and fluffy.
+Three feet is a pretty standard-width raspberry bed and will give the raspberries plenty of space to grow.
 Add in a good mix of compost.

 How Far to Space Raspberries

-Space the plants 2-3 feet apart.
-Red and purple should be two feet apart.
-Black raspberries should be spaced three feet apart.
+Space the plants 2–3 feet apart.
+Purple raspberries and red raspberry plants should be 2 feet apart.
+Black raspberries should be spaced 3 feet apart.
+Yellow raspberries should be spaced 2–3 feet apart.

 Rows should be spaced 4–6 feet apart.